theodamia/ordereze/README.md

 - SASS
 - React-Bootstrap

-### Other libraries that were used:
+Other libraries that were used:
-- React-router-date
+- React-router-dom
 - Redux-thunk
 - eslint